tlentz/d2modmaker/README.md

     * Enables quest drops for boss kills always
 * **UniqueItemDropRate** `float`
     * Will increase the rate in which uniques/sets drop
+	* When using this setting, high values will prevent some monsters from dropping set items.
+		* Act bosses at approximately 10
+		* Mini bosses at approximately 85
+		* Other special monsters at approximately 200
+		* All other monsters at approximately 450
     * Set to `-1` to omit
 * **StartWithCube** `bool`
     * Characters will start with cube when created